Latin American and Latino Studies Faculty

 Political Science & LALS

-Comparative politics, specifically on issues of federalism, intergovernmental relations, state capacity construction and the political economy of development, with a regional focus on Latin American and Brazil.
+Comparative politics, specifically on issues of federalism, intergovernmental relations, state capacity construction, social policy, public health and the political economy of development, with a regional focus on Latin American and Brazil.

 Natanya Duncan